Ruth Westheimer: Media career

 Make believe it's an ice cream cone.

 — —Westheimer, upon being asked for advice as to how to perform oral sex on a man.

 Described as "Grandma Freud" and the "Sister Wendy of Sexuality", Westheimer helped revolutionize talk about sex and sexuality on radio and television, advocating for speaking openly about sexual issues.
 She fielded questions ranging from women who did not have orgasms, to the best time of day to have sex (the morning), to men with premature ejaculations, to foreplay, to oral sex, to sexual fantasies ("embrace them"; "If you want to believe that a whole football team is in bed with you, that's fine"), to masturbation, to erections, to sexual positions, to the G-spot.
 She stressed that: "anything that two consenting adults do in the privacy of their bedroom or kitchen floor is all right with me".
-Asked a question as to having sex with an animal, she responded: "I'm not a veterinarian."
 She spoke out against engaging in any sexual activity under pressure.
-She was against the use of drugs, and said she cannot deal with sadomasochism and pedophilia.
+She was against the use of drugs, and said she could not deal with sadomasochism and pedophilia.
 She educated her listeners about sexually transmitted diseases, and spoke out strongly in favor of having sex, in favor of contraception being used, in favor of the availability of abortion as an aid for contraception failures, in favor of sex within relationships rather than one-night stands, in favor of funding for Planned Parenthood, and in favor of research on AIDS.
 She became known for giving serious advice while being candid and funny, but warm, cheerful, and respectful; and for her tag phrase: "Get some."
 Journalist Joyce Wadler described her as a "world class charmer".

 One journalist described her voice as "a cross between Henry Kissinger and Minnie Mouse".
 She was noted for having "an accent only a psychologist could love", one that was "dripping chicken soup."

 In 1984 The New York Times noted that on radio the 55-year-old had risen "from obscurity to almost instant stardom."
 Journalist Jeannette Catsoulis wrote later in The New York Times, "It's hard to explain how revolutionary her humor, candor and sexual explicitness seemed for the time."